david8801/flow/content/blog/realme-ukraine-announced-the-start-of-sales-for-the-ultra-thin-and-ultra-durable-pad-mini.md

 ---
 image: img/realme-pad-mini.jpg
-title: realme Ukraine announced the start of sales for the ultra-thin and ultra-durable Pad mini
+title: Realme Ukraine announced the start of sales for the ultra-thin and ultra-durable Pad mini
 subtitle: " Realme, the world's fastest-growing smartphone brand, officially unveiled the new generation of its Android tablet line - the Realme Pad mini.